Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 * UEFI and Legacy boot modes are supported
 * More sophisticated patching such as mask patching means macOS updates have very little chance of breaking AMD systems, with AMD OSX patches supporting all versions of High Sierra, Mojave and Catalina.
 All future AMD OSX development is tied to Opencore, so for 10.15.2+ you'll need OpenCore

-## Important things to note about OpenCore
+## Important things to note about OpenCore and macOS

 * An ESP partition of at least 200MB is required on the drive macOS will be installed.
 If you plan to dual/triple boot with the same drive, it's recommended to install macOS first as it creates the ESP of the required size.
 * Kernel extensions are loaded in the order specified in your config file, so you must load an extension's dependencies before you load the extension itself.